 Rintoul Street Flats

-At Rintoul Street Flats tenants themselves deliver and distribute Kaibosh food.
-However, this is also a good time for the Community Minister to support the flat community.
-Regular contact is based around Kaibosh on Monday morning, the Fruit and Vege Coop delivery on Tuesday afternoon and other meetings in the community.
-At Rintoul Street we work closely with the Urban Vision Team in Berhampore.
+This year we began to deliver and distribute Kaibosh to Rintoul Street Flats also.
+This is rostered around a small team including the Community Minister and happens every Monday morning.
+The Fruit and Vege Coop pick up (at the Community Room) is our second point of contact with the Community.
+At Rintoul Street we work closely with the Urban Vision Team in Berhampore established this year (2019).
 They are a team of people living in intentional community for the purpose of practising hospitality.
-They have already organised two very successful events for children and families.
+One of their leaders is our Family Ministry Enabler, Maria Cross.
+The team has already organised some very successful events for children and families.
 Along with them we are focused on finding ways to support children, youth and families in the social housing community.

 If you would like to be involved with us through the week, please contact Bruce Hamill at 027 2756041.